ken-matsui/dotfiles/README.md

 #### GnuPG

-Download private.gpg from 1Password, then execute the following command.
+Download private.gpg from 1Password, and then execute the following command.

 ```sh
 $ gpg --import private.gpg